Jezzffihuter2022/wangchuyao.github.io/_pages/about.md

   - /about.html
 ---

-I am a PhD researcher at the Department of Methodology London School of Economics and Political Science (LSE), studying AI governance, political communication, and AI in social sciences using computational and experimental methods.
-I am affiliated with the LSE Data Science Institute and am Visiting at Department of Political Science, Yale University in 2025.
+I am a PhD researcher in the Department of Methodology at the London School of Economics and Political Science (LSE).
+I study AI governance, political communication, and AI in social sciences through computational and experimental methods.
+I am affiliated with the LSE Data Science Institute and will be a Visiting Assistant in Research at Yale University's Department of Political Science in 2025.

 ## Research Interests

-My research focuses on the intersection of artificial intelligence and society, particularly:
+My research examines the intersection of artificial intelligence and society, with particular focus on:
 - AI governance and policy
 - Political communication in the digital age
-- Computational social science
+- Computational social science methods
-- AI for social sciences
+- Applications of AI in social sciences
 - Human-AI interaction and its societal impacts

-I have authored 8 research papers, with publications in high-impact journals including *Nature Communications* (under review), *Humanities and Social Sciences Communications*, and manuscripts for *Nature Human Behaviour* and *PNAS Nexus*.
+I have authored 8 research papers, including publications in *Humanities and Social Sciences Communications* (Nature Portfolio), with manuscripts under review at *Nature Communications*, *Nature Human Behaviour*, and *PNAS Nexus*.

+As Principal Investigator, I have secured competitive grants from LSE, OpenAI, and Google, supporting interdisciplinary research on AI's societal implications.

 ## Current Projects

-I am currently working on understanding how AI systems shape public opinion and policy support, and the AI-human feedback loop.
-My work combines survey experiments, computational text analysis, and social simulations to examine these phenomena.
+My current work investigates how AI systems shape public opinion and policy support, focusing on human-AI feedback loops.
+I employ survey experiments, computational text analysis, applied machine learning and social simulations to understand these complex phenomena.

-## News

-- **2025**: My job market paper "AI labeling reduces the perceived accuracy of online content but has limited broader effects" is preprint at arXiv
-- **2025**: Published "Panacea or Pandora's Box" in *Humanities and Social Sciences Communications* (a Nature Portofilo journal)
-- **2024**: Awarded Research and Impact Support Fund (AI Spotlight Call) from LSE
-- **2024**: Received OpenAI's Researcher Access Program grant for studying LLM sycophancy